saltandpurple/eks-tooling-demo/README.md

 ### Managed control plane
 - Basic Info
 - How to update
+Very reliable, have been using it extensively and never had any problems with control plane

 ### Integration with other AWS services
+Well integrated with the other AWS services.
 - Compute/EC2
-- SecGroups + Network Interfaces ??
+- SecGroups + LBs + Network interfaces
+- IAM
 - ECR
-- IAM
+    - Repository Permissions integrated with IAM

 ## Kubectl ###
 Powerful, versatile, easy-to-use CLI.
 Provides extensive control of applications running on kubernetes as well as the cluster itself.